Space Syntax-guided Post-training for Residential Floor Plan Generation: Methodology

-\paragraph{Diffusion as a Sequential Policy} In contrast to offline data curation, SSPT-PPO directly and online optimizes the generator via reinforcement learning.
-It mathematically treats the diffusion reverse process as a finite-horizon Markov decision process (MDP).
-At any given timestep $t$, the \textit{state} is defined as the current noisy geometric layout $\mathbf{s}_t=\mathbf{x}_t$, the \textit{action} is the sampled denoised state for the next step $\mathbf{a}_t=\mathbf{x}_{t-1}$, and the \textit{policy} is the localized diffusion transition modeled in Eq.~\eqref{eq:diff_policy}.
+\paragraph{Diffusion as a Sequential Policy} In contrast to offline data curation, SSPT-PPO directly optimizes the generator via reinforcement learning.
+The diffusion reverse process is formulated as a finite-horizon Markov decision process (MDP): at timestep $t$, the state is the current noisy geometric layout $\mathbf{s}_t=\mathbf{x}_t$, the action is the sampled denoised state $\mathbf{a}_t=\mathbf{x}_{t-1}$, and the policy is the local diffusion transition in Eq.~\eqref{eq:diff_policy}.
+One on-policy rollout collection produces a batch of $M$ trajectories,